 Bit Types & Drilling Penetration Rate

-- The penetration rate is highest when using bits with long teeth and a large cone offset angle.
-These bits are practical only in soft formations.
-The lowest cost per foot drilled is usually obtained using the most prolonged teeth consistent with bearing life at optimum bit operating conditions.
+The bit type selection has a significant effect on the rate of penetration.
+For rolling cutter bits, the initial penetration rates for shallow depths are often highest when using bits with long teeth and a large cone offset angle.
+However, these bits are practical only in soft formations because of rapid tooth wear and sudden decline in penetration rate in harder formations.
+The lowest cost per foot drilled is usually obtained when using the longest tooth bit that will give a tooth life consistent with the bearing life at optimum bit operating conditions.

 Formation Characteristics